 My brother and I with Living Legend “Jamu Jack” Crombie in 2011

 Every journey begins with a single step…

-In 2012, with only a couple of suitcases and backpacks, we boarded a plane to our first overseas destination: The United States of America!
-Now, over six years since the commencement of our “Walkabout”, we have traveled to 44 countries on six continents, with countless stories, adventures and experiences of learning in our hearts, and the journey continues.
+In 2012, with only a couple of suitcases and backpacks, we boarded a plane to our first overseas destination: the United States of America.
+Since then, we have traveled to 52 countries on six continents, with countless stories, adventures and experiences of learning in our hearts, and the journey continues.